-- 3.1 The arrangements for appointing the voting membership of the IJB in accordance with the IJB Order are as follows:- - 3.1.1 The Council shall nominate three councillors; and - 3.1.2 NHS Grampian shall nominate three Health Board members (this will comprise a minimum of two non-executive directors). - 3.2 The voting membership of the IJB shall be appointed for a term of up to 3 years. - 3.3 Provision for the disqualification, resignation and removal of voting members is set out in the IJB Order. - 3.4 The IJB is required to co-opt non-voting members to the IJB. - 3.5 The non-voting membership of the IJB is set out in the IJB Order and includes (subject to any amendment of the IJB Order): - the chief social work officer of the local authority; a) - the Chief Officer, once appointed by the IJB; b) - the proper officer of the integration joint board appointed under section 95 c) of the Local Government (Scotland) Act 1973;
+- 3.1 The arrangements for appointing the voting membership of the IJB in accordance with the IJB Order are as follows:- - 3.1.1 The Council shall nominate three councillors; and - 3.1.2 NHS Grampian shall nominate three non-executive directors (if unable to do so then it must nominate a minimum of two nonexecutive directors and one executive director). - 3.2 The voting membership of the IJB shall be appointed for a term of up to 3 years. - 3.3 Provision for the disqualification, resignation and removal of voting members is set out in the IJB Order. - 3.4 The IJB is required to co-opt non-voting members to the IJB. - 3.5 The non-voting membership of the IJB is set out in the IJB Order and includes (subject to any amendment of the IJB Order): - a) the chief social work officer of the local authority; - b) the Chief Officer, once appointed by the IJB; - the proper officer of the integration joint board appointed under section 95 of the Local Government (Scotland) Act 1973; - a registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health Board in accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - e) a registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and - f) a registered medical practitioner employed by the Health Board and not providing primary medical services;